cathydutton/cathydutton.github.io/_drafts/2017-02-18-have-no-fear.markdown

 Designing new products or services can be a daunting or even intimidating process at times.
 How do you create an experience that works well for everybody?
 How do you design for edge or stress cases you don't yet know exist?
 What if people don't like, or worse cant use the service?

-There are many fears a designer will need to overcome in order to create successful user experiences including...
+There are many fears that need to be overcome in order to create successful user experiences including...

-- <b>The fear of failure</b> - ????
+- <b>The fear of failure</b> - It’s human nature to fear failure but in creative industries this mindset can be a hinderance.

-- <b>The fear of negative feedback</b> - It can be difficult to get past the fear of a negative response, or to not take the feedback as a direct or personal criticism.
+- <b>The fear of negative feedback</b> - It can be difficult not take bad feedback as a direct or personal criticism.

 - <b>The fear of imperfection</b> - It's tempting to keep your designs close, showing nothing until your completely satisfied with your work.